The Munchies: Get The Facts About This Cannabis Side Effect

 The Science Behind the Munchies

-Whether it’s sweet snacks or savory nibbles, the secret to those incurable cravings boils down to the way marijuana effects the receptors in your brain.
-Even if you’re completely full, cannabis can trick the mind into thinking you’re actually starving.
+Whether it’s sweet snacks or savory nibbles, the secret to those incurable cravings boils down to the way marijuana affects the receptors in your brain.
+Even if you’re full, cannabis can trick the mind into thinking you’re actually starving.

 How?
 It’s all about the cannabinoids in our brains.
 These lipids (fatty compounds) are involved in our appetite control.
 When we consume marijuana, the THC in the drug attaches to these brain receptors and activates a hunger response.
 So even if we’re full, the cannabis makes our brain neurons tell us we’re hungry.